Ed Wiebe

 Fuel Use Versus Distance Travelled

 Colours indicate the order of the fill-ups.
 Red is most recent and blue is oldest.
 The ROYGBIV rainbow order is followed (approximately).
 The lines show the official efficiency ratings: dashed is city travel and dotted is highway travel.
 Ideally we would want to see all of the observations between or below these lines.
 The red dash-dotted line is the best fit to the data assuming that the line goes through the origin -- it must, you don't use any fuel if you don't drive any distance.
 It seems pretty clear that if we could isolate the observations related solely to city driving the slope would be steeper (worse) than the official rating.
 Is this related to driving style?
-The car is driven by three different drivers.
+The car is driven by two different drivers.
 That variable is rolled up in the observations as well.

 Distance Travelled